 Tinnitus is a condition featuring a constant sound a person hears in their own ears — a sound that others can’t hear.
 There are several words that patients with tinnitus apply to the sound they hear, such as:

 The sound can vary in volume and tone even for the same person.
 It often gets louder as the person ages.
-Tinnitus can make it difficult to sleep, to hear other sounds like conversations or television, and to concentrate on reading or other tasks.
+Tinnitus can make it difficult to sleep, hear other sounds like conversations or television, and concentrate on reading or other tasks and you keep asking yourself “Why are my ears ringing?”.

 Causes of Tinnitus